 Graduate assistantships are designed to allow students to pursue their studies and research full-time.
-If a student engages in outside employment it is likely to interfere with his/her good progress.
+If a student engages in outside employment it is likely to interfere with his/her/their good progress.
 Therefore, it is required that students discuss outside employment with their Major Professor prior to accepting any outside position.
-In the case of a COA

-Research Assistantship, both Major Professor and the COA Chair will need to give approval.
-Graduate assistants who wish to participate in external employment must obtain written permission from their major professor, graduate coordinator, and school director.
+In the case of a COA Research Assistantship, both Major Professor and the Associate Director will need to give approval.
 The nature and extent of the external employment may be considered in granting permission.
 Renewal of external employment must be requested and approved annually.
 If, while engaging in external employment the student is unable to maintain good academic standing or fulfill the required duties of the assistantship, the graduate assistant contract may be terminated.
 Failure to comply with this policy will result in loss of the assistantship.